daniellenguyen/composer/README.txt

     — and the file extensions are case-sensitive.
 18. make a jar file
 19. Consider adding a MessageCloseFunction (Written by Justin)
+20. Make sure EVERYTHING has Public Constructors (Justin)

 Questions for TA:
 1. Should we change the type T in the CompositionBuilder interface to type NoteList?
 2. If there are no notes in the list of notes, what should the console view return?
     Currently it throws an exception.
+3. Is there a specific format Desired for midi-transcript.txt